 The company founded by synthesizer pioneer Bob Moog, hand builds electronic musical instruments in their downtown Asheville factory.
 Visit The Moog Store to get hands on with the instruments or set up a factory tour for the full Moog Experience.

-Asheville Visitor Center: Your first stop in town should be the Visitor Center, with lots of information about things to do and knowledgable staff people to answer questions.
+Your first stop in town should be the Asheville Visitor Center, with two locations downtown.
+Find plenty of information about things to do and knowledgable staff people to answer questions.

 Check this out!